Uchen script: Style

-Bod skad ("Tibetan language") written in uchen style.
+("Tibetan language") written in uchen style.
 The "head" of the script is the horizontal line atop each character.

 The Tibetan script is based on Indic-Brahmi scripts of the time; that is the alphabets and scripts emerging from India.
 In form, the script includes thirty consonant, and vowel variants which are written above or below the consonant.
 In style it is written horizontally left to right and is semi-syllabic when read aloud.
 These letters can be stacked in order to create a syllable, or small group of letters, that is a section of the full word.

 Tibetan and Bhutan written scripts that use the Tibetan language, have been grouped into two categories.